HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Insect bites induce toxic, allergic and hyperergic reactions that usually resolve without spontaneous recovery.
-However, in rare cases, insect bites can cause more severe reactions, sometimes accompanied by fever and systemic symptoms.
-In such cases, underlying hematologic disorders, eosinophil granulocyte abnormalities, and/or an association with Epstein-Barr virus (EBV) may be present.
-Associations with EBV infection and lymphoproliferative disorder of natural killer (NK) cells are frequently observed, particularly in the setting of systemic reactions (Tatsuno K et al. 2016).
+Insect bites induce toxic, allergic and hyperergic reactions that usually subside spontaneously.
+In rare cases, however, insect stings can cause severe hypersensitive reactions accompanied by fever and systemic symptoms.
+In such cases, hematologic diseases may also be associated with the Epstein-Barr virus (EBV).
+Associations with EBV infections and lymphoproliferative disorders of natural killer (NK) cells are frequently observed, particularly in connection with the occurrence of systemic reactions (Tatsuno K et al. 2016).
 Hyperergic insect sting reactions are also observed in Wells syndrome (Melski JW 1990).

 You might also be interested in